rajarshi99/rajarshi99.github.io/research/prob.md

 ## Problem Statement

-> Given a Boundary Value Problem (BVP) and a mesh over its computational domain, <br>
-> optimise the coordinates of the mesh to obtain a high accuracy Finite Element Methods (FEM) solution, <br>
-> while utilising the underlying physics of the problem.
+Given a Boundary Value Problem (BVP) and a mesh over its computational domain, optimise the coordinates of the mesh to obtain a high accuracy Finite Element Methods (FEM) solution, while utilising the underlying physics of the problem.

 ## Origin of the problem